The Magpie Salute

-The Magpie Salute was an American rock band formed in 2016 by the Black Crowes guitarist Rich Robinson.
-The band also includes former Black Crowes members Marc Ford and Sven Pipien and Moke singer/songwriter John Hogg, as well as Rich Robinson band members Matt Slocum and Joe Magistro.
+The Magpie Salute was an American rock band formed in 2016 by guitarist Rich Robinson after the breakup of his group the Black Crowes.
+The band also includes former Black Crowes members Marc Ford and Sven Pipien, along with singer John Hogg of Moke as well as Matt Slocum and Joe Magistro who has worked with Robinson previously.

 History

 The name The Magpie Salute comes from a superstition based in the UK...
 There are many variations, but the version I'm drawn to is the belief that if you see a Magpie, you would do well to salute it ‘to ward off negativity, or to have a good day.’
 The way you salute the Magpie, based on some traditions is to say ‘Good Mornin’ Captain.’
 The reason we salute is to show we’re unarmed, or what I like to say is ‘we come in peace.’
 The Magpie falls within the Crowe umbrella of species, figuratively and literally.
 Magpies can be black and white which represents the light and the dark.
 I figured all of these things touch on many aspects of my life and this experience.

 Rich Robinson announced the formation of the Magpie Salute in October 2016.
 In addition to Robinson, the group features UK singer John Hogg, former Black Crowes guitarist Marc Ford and bassist Sven Pipien, as well as keyboardist Matt Slocum, drummer Joe Magistro, and vocalists Adrien Reju and Katrine Ottosen from Robinson's solo band.
 John Hogg; songwriter and singer of Moke and songwriting partner on Robinsons’ Hookah Brown, was invited to support Rich on his 2015 tour in Europe and the UK.
 Hogg and Robinson picked up from where they left off with Magpie Salutes first single ‘Omission’, Hogg bringing a well crafted and soulful voice and his own London flavour to the lyrics.
 This announcement came on the heels of a series of shows Robinson performed earlier in 2016 in Woodstock, New York, where he was joined by Ford, Pipien and former Black Crowes keyboard player Eddie Harsch.
 Harsch was slated to tour as a member of the band until his sudden death in November 2016, and his appearance on their self-titled debut marks his last recording.